FAQs: Completing the FAFSA

 For more information on completing the FAFSA, please watch the Financial Aid TV FAFSA tutorial for first-time filers, located at the bottom of this page.

-Upon completion of your FAFSA, we highly recommend you request a tax return transcript from the IRS or an official letter of non-filing if you did not file taxes in 2018.
-If the Department of Education selects your FAFSA for verification, having this this information already processing with the Internal Revenue Service could help expedite the processing of your application at UMGC.
-These forms should ONLY be sent to UMGC is requested.
-If unnecessary information is sent to UMGC that we did not request, this will delay the processing of your application.
+If you or your parent(s)/guardian(s) or spouse choose not to use the DRT, upon completion of your FAFSA we highly recommend you request a tax return transcript from the IRS (or an official letter of non-filing if you did not file taxes) for the corresponding tax year.
+You can request this information on the IRS website.
+If the Department of Education selects your FAFSA for verification, having your request already in process with the IRS will help expedite the processing of your FAFSA at UMGC.
+However, please only send these IRS documents to UMGC if our financial aid office specifically requests them from you.
+If you send documentation to UMGC that we did not request, this could delay the processing of your application.
 Please see UMGC's financial aid policies for more details.